 The Group's overall strategy remains unchanged from the previous year.
-The Group's capital structure consists of net debt (term loans, trade payables and accrued expenses and other current liabilities for cash and bank balances), equity (consisting of share capital, statutory reserve and retained earnings).
+The Group's capital structure consists of net debt (bank borrowings, trade payables and accrued expenses and other current liabilities for cash and cash equivalent), equity (consisting of share capital, statutory reserve and retained earnings).